 The governor didn’t know it, but the servants did!
 When you have carried the water and felt its weight, and God moves in and changes it from some ordinary, common event into something that proves to be a blessing in your life, you never get over it.

-Lesson: Nobody in this world may understand what you are going through.
+Nobody in this world may understand what you are going through.
 Jesus does!
-And, when He moves in your time of need and turns your darkness to day, when He lifts your burden and shoulders your load, you know it and you will never forget it!
-To everyone else it was just wine, but to those who knew the truth, it was a miracle!
+And, when He moves in your time of need and turns your darkness today when He lifts your burden and shoulders your load, you know it and you will never forget it!
+To everyone else, it was just wine, but to those who knew the truth, it was a miracle!

 (Example: The old widow of Zarephath and her meal barrel, (1 Kings 17:10-16).
 God took care of her.
 Remember Elijah beside the brook, (1 Kings 17:1-6).
 These people never forgot what God did for them.
 There are millions of others who could testify as well.

-B. He Provided That Which Pertained To The Faith
+B. He Provided which Pertained To The Faith

 “His Disciples believed on Him.”
 (John 2:11) Your faith in Jesus is never misplaced!
 If you display, “mustard seed” faith in your hour of trial, Jesus will enter into that need and will move your mountain.
 He will never fail His children!

-C. He Provided That Which Pertained To The Future
+C. He Provided Which Pertained To The Future

 “Manifested His glory.”
 (John 2:11) When you see Jesus come through in your hour of crisis, it will do something for you!
 It will strengthen your faith and give you hope for tomorrow.